ipchelsea/ipchelsea/README.md

 ***Mission Statement.*** I care about tech for social good, particularly in social justice and protecting the environment.
 As a Software Engineer, I want to use my skills to solve challenging research, design, and engineering problems that will contribute to society's betterment.

-***My Life Philosophy.*** Results is the compound interest of 1) Consistent effort in a focused direction.
+***My Philosophy.*** Results is the compound interest of 1) Consistent effort in a focused direction.
 2) Constant incremental progress.
 3) Long term gratification.
 4) Always treat people with respect.

 ***Interests.*** UI/UX, Application Development, Computer Vision, Financial Engineering, & Product Management.